bczech/BRASSVis/README.md

 =====
 First of all, clone this repo by: `git clone https://github.com/bczech/BRASSViz`

-In order to use a BRASSViz, installatin of R 4.0 is required.
+In order to use a BRASSVis, installatin of R 4.0 is required.
 Check [CRAN](https://cran.r-project.org/) website to download the latest R version.

 BRASSViz requires installing additional R packages that can be downloaded by running R script stored in [src/install_packages.R](src/install_packages.R).